Dominien/agentic-orchestration-layer-model/README.md

 *   "You can't calculate VAT for the US." → That is a wall.
 *   "The revenue is in the orders table, not sales." → That is a path.

-### 3. The "Working Memory" (System 2 Thinking)
-The "Thinking" phase is the AI orienting itself within that environment.
-*   It looks at the tools (The Laws).
-*   It looks at the rules (The Constitution).
-*   It looks at the user request (The Mission).
-*   **Result**: It mentally simulates its path through the environment before it takes a step.

 ### Why "Environments" scale better than "Agents"
 If you build "Agents," you have to manage a dozen different personalities.
 If you build "Environments," you only have to manage the Data and the Rules.
 *   **Old Way**: Build a "Marketing Agent", then a "Sales Agent".